 A degree with a foundation year is just the same as a standard undergraduate degree, the only difference is that you will study for four years rather than three (as a full time student).
 The first year provides you with the foundations needed to make sure you can succeed in your degree.
 Like all students you will become part of the University of Derby’s vibrant student community.

 Foundation years allow students to achieve their potential.
 The foundation programmes attract students from a range of backgrounds including:

 - Those students that didn’t achieve their full potential in their previous education.
-For these students the foundation degree offers an opportunity to pursue their dream subject by first making sure the solid foundations are in place.
+For these students the foundation year offers an opportunity to pursue their dream subject by first making sure the solid foundations are in place.

 What are the entry requirements?

-Entry to the foundation degrees is just like any other university course.
+Entry to the foundation year is just like any other university course.
 Each individual programme has a UCAS point tariff.
 I would advise looking on the University of Derby website and searching for the programme you are interested in.
 This way you will get the most up-to-date information.